taobataoma/meanTorrent/modules/about/client/templates/score-rules-en.md

   With seed life:
   ===============
   Coefficient is: %(scoreConfig.action.seedSeederAndLife.lifeCoefficientOfDay).3f
-  Max ratio is: %(scoreConfig.action.seedSeederAndLife.lifeMaxRatio).3f
+  Max ratio is: %(scoreConfig.action.seedSeederAndLife.lifeMaxRatio).2f

   The basic ratio is 1, increase %(scoreConfig.action.seedSeederAndLife.lifeCoefficientOfDay).3f every day.
-  For 10 days life ratio is 1.05, [100 days is 1.5], [200 days is 2] etc, but the max ratio is %(scoreConfig.action.seedSeederAndLife.lifeMaxRatio).3f.
+  For 10 days life ratio is 1.05, [100 days is 1.5], [200 days is 2.0] etc, the max ratio is %(scoreConfig.action.seedSeederAndLife.lifeMaxRatio).2f.
 ```

 &emsp;